King Mswati III of Swaziland Wraps Up Visit to Zimbabwe

 To read more about, and to discuss King Mswati III and the royal family of Swaziland, please visit the forum.Filed under Swazi Royals

-Tagged Agriculture, Bilateral Relations, Mswati III, President Mugabe, State Visit, Zimbabwe.
+Tagged Agriculture, Bilateral Relations, Mswati III of Swaziland, President Mugabe of Zimbabwe, State Visit, Zimbabwe.